 AI will change the way business is done so much that humans will not understand what's going on.
 At first, we will.
 We will be surprised by AI's inventions.
 We will marvel at the ingenuity and frivolity of its ways.
 For as long as we can analyze and understand what is happening.
 Later we will fail to understand and just embrace the benefits.

 This is what Charles Stross calls Economics 2.0.
 A business model more efficient than ours.
-Economic processes that outperform the ones we know.
-Interactions and rules we do not understand, that can only be executed by AI.
+Let's call it Economy3 to be in line Web3.
+Economy3 is made of economic processes that outperform the ones we know.
+It is interactions and rules we do not understand, that can only be executed by AI.
 Not because of the required speed of decision making, rather because the rules will not be known.
 They will not be codified.
 They are decentralized in neural network weights or whatever AI is made of in the future.
 The new rules will not be programmed into AI.
 Rather AI will develop the rules because they work better than the inherited ones.

 This sounds as if we humans have no say in the process.
 But we do.
 The key phrase is "work better".
 We define what "better" means.
 If "better" means more profit, then average people might be screwed in a way described in Accelerando.
 In this future the so-called Vile Offspring, basically untamed rouge AI, dominate the inner solar system and even dismantle the Earth to put its resources to "better" use.
 Earth's resources not meaning oil and ore, but the iron of the core, hence the dismantling.

 A development that ends in the dissolution of our planet does not sound "better".
 And that's the key point.
-We will have to define the term "better" so that it serves people, and a dismantling is avoided.
+We will have to define the term "better" so that it serves people.
 We need more performance indicators than profit.
 We need performance indicators that represent the wellbeing of people and the environment for that matter.
 AI optimizes along fitness functions and training data.
 AI designers define these fitness functions and select the training data.
 We decide how AI optimizes.
 We have a say.
 A society that really tries will have a deciding influence.
 Realistically the result will be somewhere between utopia and the planet's pulverization into smart matter.
-We must make sure that besides profit and wealth for as many people as possible, there is also well-being, whatever that means.
+We must make sure that besides profit and wealth for some people, there is also well-being for as many people as possible.
 Maybe the fitness function just needs as much Gross National Happiness as Gross Domestic Product.

 Coming back to web3: this development path is almost inevitable because it is possible.
 The path is obvious.
 There are no unknowns, no new technologies to be developed, no new principles to be discovered.
 The paradigms are already in place.
 The rest is engineering.